flutterarsenal/FlutterArsenal/README.md

   - Search the various **WEAPON** on the go at the [Home](https://www.flutterarsenal.com) page.
   - Filter the search on the basis of **TAGS** and get more specific results.
   - Filter the search on the basis of **CATEGORIES** to see only **FREE**, **DEMO** or **PAID** weapons.
-  - A list of the **TOP TEN WEAPONS** of the month (ranked on the basis of combination of various parameters) can be viewed at the [Top Projects](https://www.flutterarsenal.com/top-projects) Page.
+  - A list of the **TOP TEN WEAPONS** of the month (ranked on the basis of a combination of various parameters) can be viewed at the [Top Projects](https://www.flutterarsenal.com/top-projects) Page.

 ##### Flutter Events

-  - Search the various **Flutter Events** on the go at [Events](https://www.flutterarsenal.com/events) page.
+  - Search the various **Flutter Events** on the go at the [Events](https://www.flutterarsenal.com/events) page.
   - Filter the search on the basis of **CATEGORIES** to see only **FREE** or **PAID** events.

 ##### Adding Flutter Weapons and Events